unoplatform/uno.extensions/doc/Overview/Mvux/WIP_Overview.md

 }
 ```

-This is the implementation of the `IWeatherServiec` interface.
+The following code is the implementation of the actual weather service.
+It implements the `IWeatherService` and its only method `GetCurrentWeather`.

+First it simulates a virtual delay of 1 second which may occur while 'interacting' with the remote server to obtain the weather info from a remote source.
-It returns a random value as the current weather (in Fahrenheit degrees), after a delay of one second, to simulate the asynchronous interaction with a remote server:
+It then returns a random value as the current weather.

 ```c#
 public class WeatherService : IWeatherService